denisecheung3/project-2/README.md

 - Search for drinks by name, ingredient or alcoholic/non-alcholic
 - Favourite any drinks they come across and access this in the 'favourites' tab

-Please do feel free to spice up your night and find a great drink with Cocktailicious [here](link), or find the  GitHub repo [here](link).
+Please do feel free to spice up your night and find a great drink with Drinkalicious [here](link), or find the  GitHub repo [here](link).

 ## Brief
 - **Consume a public API** – this could be anything but it must make sense for your project.